MCP Integration

 Example: send emails for pending orders

-The basic_demo sample enables you to create orders with business logic to check credit by using rules to roll-up item amount to orders / customers.
+The basic_demo sample enables you to create orders with business logic: check credit by using rules to roll-up item amount to orders / customers.
 Setting the date_shipped

 indicates payment is received, and the customer balance is reduced.